-In 1814-16 the British East India Company fought a war against the powerful city-state of Gorkha, in what is now western Nepal.
-Although victorious, the British were greatly impressed by the fighting qualities of their Gurkha enemies.
+In 1814-16, the British East India Company fought a war against the powerful city-state of Gorkha in what is now western Nepal.
+Although victorious, the British were greatly impressed by the fighting qualities of their Gurkha opponents.

 'Their soldiers are stout, thick, well built men, in general; very active and strong for their size.
 They understand the use of the tulwar or sabre, and prefer close fighting, giving an onset with a loud shout: each man wears, besides his sword, a crooked, long, heavy knife, called “cookree” [kukri], which may be used in war, but is also of the greatest use in all common operations, when a knife or a hatchet is needed.'

-By the time of the Second Afghan War (1878-80) such was their fighting prowess that Gurkha regiments were among the first selected by the British when there was a crisis on the North-West Frontier or elsewhere in their Indian Empire.
+By the time of the Second Afghan War (1878-80), such was the fighting prowess of Gurkha regiments that they were among the first selected by the British whenever there was a crisis on the North-West Frontier or elsewhere in their Indian Empire.

 Around 100,000 Gurkhas fought in the First World War (1914-18).
-Gurkha battalions served at Neuve Chapelle, Loos, Givenchy and Ypres on the Western Front, and in Mesopotamia, Persia, Palestine and Gallipoli against the Turks.
+Gurkha battalions served at Neuve Chapelle, Loos, Givenchy and Ypres on the Western Front, as well as in Mesopotamia, Persia, Palestine and Gallipoli against the Turks.

 Gurkha regiments received hundreds of gallantry awards, including three Victoria Crosses.
 They also suffered over 20,000 casualties.

-Between the World Wars, the regiment received battle honours for the Third Afghan War in 1919, and two for service on the North-West Frontier (1930 and 1936-39).
+Between the World Wars, the regiment received battle honours for the Third Afghan War in 1919, and a further two for service on the North-West Frontier (1930 and 1936-39).

 'Bravest of the brave, most generous of the generous, never had country more faithful friends than you.'

 The Brigade of Gurkhas was stationed in Malaya during the Emergency there (1948-60) and then took part in the Indonesian Confrontation (1962-66).
-After that conflict, Gurkha headquarters transferred from Malaya to Hong Kong.
-The Brigade performed security duties there until the end of British rule in 1997.
+After that conflict, Gurkha headquarters transferred from Malaya to Hong Kong, where the Brigade performed security duties until the end of British rule in 1997.